Having a good attitudes on safari

 I REMAIN SILENT IN THE CACHES

-That’s one thing that really irritates me.
+That's one thing that really irritates me.
 Being in a cache of observations and hearing people talking, laughing or yelling at each other while other naturalists try to observe a life scene.
 There is a little respect for other safari operators and wildlife.
+Moreover, this is often very explicit.
+It is written when you enter "Silence".

 I LEAVE WITH ALL MY WASTE

 How can you be in the middle of nature, drink a Coke in your car or eat a candy store and throw your paper out the window?
 Fortunately, this case is extremely rare.
+More commonly, unfortunately, waste is found on picnic areas.
+If a bin is full, take your garbage with you.

 I DO NOT FEED THE ANIMALS